Physical, Personal and Social Learning

 Today’s students see images, products and performances that have been created by artists working both independently and in collaboration with other practitioners.
 ‘New media’ arts and arts works in multidisciplinary forms require new ways of thinking in and about the arts.
 Inquiry models in which students examine cultural, social and conceptual meanings provide the learning elements necessary for exploring the multiplicity of interpretative frames.

-Across Foundation to 10, students should have access to arts learning that stimulates, develops and refines cognitive, affective, creative, technical, aesthetic and kinaesthetic skills.
+Across Prep to Year 10, students should have access to arts learning that stimulates, develops and refines cognitive, affective, creative, technical, aesthetic and kinaesthetic skills.
 This has been shown to aid the development of flexible thinkers who can examine and manipulate ideas, products, concepts and possibilities.

-Foundation to Level 4 – Laying the foundations
+Prep to Year 4 – Laying the foundations

-From Foundation to Level 4, students begin to explore content and contexts relating to specific arts disciplines as well as creative, aesthetic and kinaesthetic perspectives.
-In these levels they focus on making and inquiring.
-New multimedia approaches to the arts offer a model for cross- and interdisciplinary practical activities suited to these levels.
+From Prep to Year 4, students begin to explore content and contexts relating to specific arts disciplines as well as creative, aesthetic and kinaesthetic perspectives.
+In these years they focus on making and inquiring.
+New multimedia approaches to the arts offer a model for cross- and interdisciplinary practical activities suited to these years.

 At this stage, students’ observations are primarily concrete and students use their perceptions and realities as their inquiry framework.
 It is important to offer opportunities for students to reflect on, monitor and plan their thinking and making.
 Arts learning, where good thinking dispositions are modelled, valued and supported, assists the bridging of thinking from the concrete to abstract dimensions.
 Students should be able to explain something new after a discussion or practical exploratory session, and talk about changes in their own thinking, performance or making, giving reasons for their actions and explaining and demonstrating their organisation of ideas.
 Students begin to recognise, appreciate and value ways that others think, act and solve problems differently.